DLBPointon/gEVAL_cleaner/README.md

 - v, --version       show program's version number and exit
 - c, --clean         Specifying this argument allows the script to clean all un-necessary files after use
-- d, --debug         Specifying this argument allows debug prints to work and show everything the script is doing
-- t, --time          A flag to check the run time of the script